IBM-Cloud/docs-services/services/app-launch/app_prerequisites.md

 ## Creating an audience
 {: #prerequisites_2}

-This is a mandatory prerequisite for creating an engagement.
-Complete the following steps:
+To create an audience, complete the following steps:

 1. Create an audience attribute.